rolandyuwy/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

-The table below provides the descriptions of the main components:
+The table below provides the descriptions of the main components of the application:

 Component           | Description
 --------------------|-----------------------------------------------------------------------------------------